Pediatric & Adolescent Gynecology Fellowship

 The fellowship is designed to prepare the trainee to pursue a career in pediatric and adolescent gynecology.
 Extensive clinical experience is provided.
 The fellow is expected to develop a thorough understanding of the clinical evaluation and management of a broad spectrum of disorders of the female reproductive system of the pediatric, adolescent and young adult patient including normal puberty, pubertal disorders, menstrual disorders, contraceptive counseling, prevention and treatment of sexually transmitted infections, management of congenital anomalies of the reproductive tract and treatment of genital injuries.
 Surgical skills in minor procedures, laparoscopy, and major reconstructive procedures will be developed.

-Fellowship director Diane F. Merritt, MD, has served as director of the Division of the Pediatric and Adolescent Gynecology since 1984.
+Professor Diane F. Merritt, MD, has served as Chief of the Division of the Pediatric and Adolescent Gynecology since 1984.
 She is a founding member of the North American Society for Pediatric and Adolescent Gynecology (NASPAG), serving on the Board of Directors from 2005-2010 and as President from 2008-2009.
 She is also a past chair of the Committee of Adolescent Health Care for the American College of Obstetricians and Gynecologist (ACOG).

 Candidates must have graduated from an LCME accredited medical school or hold a valid ECFMG certificate and completed an ACGME accredited residency in Obstetrics and Gynecology.